-Content management systems (CMS) will allow you to preview content before publishing live, so utilize this feature.
-It will give you the opportunity to see the formatting and visual assets in action, so you can make necessary tweaks as needed.
+Content management systems (CMS) let you preview the content before publishing it live, so utilize this feature.
+It allows you to see the formatting and visual assets in action, so you can make necessary tweaks as needed.

 Is there a distribution plan in place?

 If people don’t know your content exists, how are they supposed to read it?
-Don’t assume that it’ll be found—put a distribution plan in place to reach those looking for your content.
+Don’t assume your audience will find it—put a distribution plan in place to reach those looking for your content.

 Will this piece be promoted with any paid advertising?

-Similarly, if you feel a piece of content warrants some paid promotion, make sure you’ve laid out the next steps before pushing something live.
+Similarly, if you feel a piece of content warrants some paid promotion, make sure to lay out the next steps before pushing it live.
 Promoted content should be an element of your overall content marketing strategy, not an afterthought.

 Have more items to add to this content publishing checklist?
 Share them with us in the comments below!